-The CRU’s mission is to regulate water, energy and energy safety in the public interest.
+The CRU’s mission is to protect the public interest in Water, Energy and Energy Safety.
 The work of the CRU impacts every Irish home and business, by ensuring safe, secure and sustainable energy and water supplies at a reasonable cost.
 The sectors we regulate underpin Irish economic competitiveness, investment and growth, while also contributing to our international obligations to address climate change.

 The CRU is committed to playing our role to help deliver a secure, low carbon future at least cost.
 The CRU is guided by four strategic priorities for the period 2019-2021.
 These priorities will sit alongside the core activities we undertake, to protect the public interest and that we:

 - Deliver sustainable low-carbon solutions with well-regulated markets and networks

 - Ensure compliance and accountability through best regulatory practice